mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 export AWS_DEFAULT_REGION=eu-central-1
 ```

 The last thing that is missing is the location of your public and private key pair that is associated with your AWS user (ie. the user that is specified in the AWS access and secret key with the permissions to create instances and connect to them).
-The location of your keys on your local host has to be specified as user variables at the top of the terraform configuration (variables **prv_key_path** and **pub_key_path**).
+To do so, you can use the two user variables **prv_key_path** and **pub_key_path** at the top of the Terraform configuration file.

 ## Configuring the cloud instance for an ML Project
-After Terraform has created the AWS instance it runs with the select AMI image that in our case is an AWS optimized Linux installation with the Nvidia drivers and libraries (i.e. Cuda) to support GPU hardware acceleration, but nothing more.
+After Terraform has created the AWS instance it runs the select AMI image.
+In our case is an AWS optimized Linux installation with the Nvidia drivers and libraries (i.e. Cuda) to support GPU hardware acceleration, but nothing more.

 To be able to use this instance as an ML development machine we need our ML libraries and tooling installed.
-As always I recommend conda + pip das the virtual environment and package management systems.
+As always I recommend conda + pip as the virtual environment and package management systems of your choice.

-For this tutorial I have created a bash script (i.e. [onomatico/setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh)) that will download miniconda, install a conda environment with the name `mldev`, will git clone our experiment project, and will install all its dependencies.
+To automatize this part of the system configuration I have created a bash script (i.e. [onomatico/setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh)) that will download miniconda, install a conda environment with the name `mldev`, will git clone our experiment project, and will install all its dependencies.

 Once this is done, you can ssh into the instance, activate the conda environment (with `conda activate mldev`), and enjoy a Pytorch development environment with GPU support and many of the most common ML libraries.

-Let's have a quick look at the setup script [setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh)
+Let's have a quick look at that setup script [setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh)

 ```bash
 #!/bin/sh